davecormier/Rubric-for-E-Learning-Tool-Evaluation/Rubric for e-learning tool evaluation.md

-# Rubric for eLearning Tool Evaluation
+# Rubric for eLearning Tool Evaluation systemwide

 This rubric has been designed for instructors and staff as a formative tool to evaluate eLearning tools in higher education. eLearning tools are defined as any digital technology, mediated through the use of a computing device, deliberately selected to support student learning.